cis-ncbj/app-service-api/Docs/webapi.rst

 http://appgate.cis.gov.pl/status/[id].
 Where [id] is the Job ID returned during submission.
 The request returns one of:

-* waiting - Job is waiting for validation by AppServer
+* Waiting - Job is waiting for validation by AppServer
-* queued - Job is submitted to PBS and awaiting in queue
+* Queued - Job is submitted to PBS and awaiting in queue
-* running - Job is performing calculations
+* Running - Job is performing calculations
-* done - Job has finished successfuly
+* Done - Job has finished successfuly
-* failed - Job has finished with non zero exit code.
-The exit code is returned along with the status message.
+* Failed - Job has finished with non zero exit code.
+The exit code is returned along with the status message e.g.: "Failed: 127"
-* aborted - Job execution was aborted due to an error - either malformed job request or internal AppGateway/AppServer error.
-The type of error is returned alongside the status message.
+* Aborted - Job execution was aborted due to an error - either malformed job request or internal AppGateway/AppServer error.
+The type of error is returned alongside the status message e.g.: "Aborted: @Validator - Not supported variable: bad_variable"
-* killed - Job was killed by the user.
+* Killed - Job was killed by the user.

 Example implementation in python::